ccjmne/blog/content/ramblings/why-no-javascript.md

 address and reconcile them through **incisive, learned, deliberate decisions that don't start and end with the _"obvious"_**.

-I've actually used all of the above technologies (and then some), enough to tout professional capabilities in most, and outright mastery in a few; I have surfed the `#usetheplatform` wave; I have built JavaScript-only applications; I have engineered my <abbr title="Single-Page Application">`SPA`</abbr> library, still used in production; I have made the innocent mistake of building my "native" desktop app running on Electron...  **Whatever revolutionary, remotely popular idea was had in the last 15 years with regards to building the Web, name it: good or bad, I've given it a serious go.**
+I've actually used all of the above technologies (and then some), enough to tout professional capabilities in most and outright mastery in a few; I have surfed the `#usetheplatform` wave; engineered my <abbr title="Single-Page Application">`SPA`</abbr> library, still used in production; made the innocent mistake of building my "native" desktop app running on Electron...  **Whatever pseudo-revolutionary, remotely popular idea was had in the last 15 years with regards to building the Web, name it: for better or worse, I've given it a serious go.**

 {% punchline() %} For now, I just want a break.
 I want to be lean and scrappy, and work within the limitations that foster creativity. {% end %}